JvanKatwijk/swradio-8/README.md

 reasonable idea of the stability of the phase jumps, and therefore of the success in decoding.

+(Note that while when I wrote the decoder, about 10 years ago, the band was full with psk signals, now one hardly sees one.
+That is why the decoder picture is taken from some file input.

 -------------------------------------------------------------------------
 A note on the amtor (navtex) decoder
 -------------------------------------------------------------------------